sudhakar3697/awesome-electron-alternatives/README.md

 ## Contributions
 electron-alternatives is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on this project.
 If you have any questions, feel free to open an issue.
+And feel free to improve this list by contributing!

 ## License
+* Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.
-Electron-alternatives is licensed with MIT by sudhakar3697 and contributors
+* Electron-alternatives is licensed with MIT by sudhakar3697 and contributors

 ## Contributors
 <a href="https://github.com/sudhakar3697/electron-alternatives/graphs/contributors">